vagos/vagos.github.io/_blog/what-i-use.md

 ### Password Management

 I use [pass](https://www.passwordstore.org/) for password management and the afformentioned git hosting to sync my passwords across devices.

+### Mail

+For viewing my mail in the terminal, I use [aerc](https://aerc-mail.org/).
+It works really well out of the box and, for me, is better than mutt.